bsaliou/ChemPrice/docs/source/user_manual/getting_started.rst

 | CC(=O)NC1=CC=C(C=C1)O | Molport | TargetMol Chemicals   | 100.0  | 500    | mg      | 50.0      |
 +-----------------------+---------+-----------------------+--------+--------+---------+-----------+

-With the :mod:`selectBest()` function, you can keep only the best prices for each molecule.
+With the :mod:`selectBest()` function, we can select the best prices for each molecule.
-In fact, for each unit of measurement (mol gram and liter) the results are compared to find the best quantity/price ratio.
+In fact, for each unit of measurement (mol, gram, and liter) the results are calculated separately to find the best quantity/price ratio.

 .. code:: python3

     pc.selectBest(all_prices)

-The output will be a dataframe containing only the best quantity/price ratio about each molecule.
+The output will be a dataframe containing only the best quantity/price ratio for each molecule.

 +-----------------------+---------+---------------------+--------+--------+----------+-----------+--------+--------------------+
 | Input Smiles          | Source  | Supplier Name       | Purity | Amount | Measure  | Price_USD | USD/g  | USD/mol            |